Redefine success by excellence not location, Ajayi charges young physicians

 “Those shortlisted will spend 12 months being paired with mentors, drawn not only from medicine but also from business, engineering, and insurance.
 Doctors are trained with tunnel vision.
 We think two plus two must always be four, but life is wider than that.
 A successful insurance executive or entrepreneur can teach you as much about navigating life as a medical professor.”

-Professor Afolabi Lesi, Deputy Vice Chancellor of the University of Lagos and a mentor, said “When we mentor young people, it goes beyond guidance in their profession, it’s about teaching them real-world skills.
+One of the mentors, Professor Afolabi Lesi, Deputy Vice Chancellor of the University of Lagos and a physician of 40 years said “When we mentor young people, it goes beyond guidance in their profession, it’s about teaching them real-world skills.

 “Excellence must come first, money will always chase excellence.
 If you pursue excellence, money will chase you, and when you find purpose greater than yourself, value follows naturally,” he advised.